carterg33/carterg33.github.io/_posts/test.md

+---
+title: 'Test'
+date: 2015-08-14
+permalink: /posts/2012/08/test/
+tags:
+  - cool posts
+  - category1
+  - category2
+---

 # Investigating the Chess Meta: A Data Driven Approach

 You put in your chess username, it looks you up in the lichess API and then gives you ratings according to aggresive vs solid, tells you your best performing openings and others to try

 ## Import Data and Libraries